 Important Information Regarding Degree Mills and the Value of Accreditation

 Please watch this important video regarding degree and accreditation mills.
 According to CHEA, "Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential."
 Read more on CHEA's website.

-Within NRPA Connect there is an open discussion group for Academic Accreditation.
-This group is open to anyone interested in accreditation, pursuing accreditation, and for those already accredited.
-Use the group as an accreditation tool to:
+NRPA Connect includes an open discussion group for Academic Accreditation.
+The group is open to anyone interested in accreditation, pursuing accreditation, and for those already accredited.
+Use the group as a tool:

-- share accreditation documents (plan, policies, procedures, etc…),
+- Share accreditation documents or request examples (plan, policies, procedures, etc.),

-- share lessons learned from a COAPRT visits,
+- Share lessons learned from a COAPRT visit,

-- network with other agencies going through the process and
+- Network with other agencies going through the process

 Do you have a question/comment or would you like to provide feedback regarding the COAPRT accreditation process?
 Please submit your question or comment via the online form and someone will be in contact with you.